Hal Mumme: New Mexico State

 In December 2004 Mumme was named the head coach at Division I-A New Mexico State University, replacing Tony Samuel.
 Samuel had run an option offense at the school and the transition to Mumme's passing offense was difficult.
 New Mexico State finished 0–12 in Mumme's first season (2005).

 Entering the 2006 season Mumme's career record as a Division I head coach was 32–49.
 In the first game of the 2006 season, Mumme's New Mexico State team beat his former team, Southeastern Louisiana, 30–15.
 The 2006 New Mexico State squad went on to post a 3–9 record for the season, and for part of the season, led all Division I-A football programs in total offense and passing offense.
 New Mexico State finished 4–9 in 2007.

 While the coach at New Mexico State, Mumme was the subject of a lawsuit brought by four Muslim NMSU players and the ACLU, who claimed that Mumme subjected them to a hostile work environment on account of their religion.
 The lawsuit was eventually settled out of court, when NMSU agreed to pay a sum of $165,000 to the four players.
 Neither Mumme nor NMSU admitted to any wrongdoing in the case.

-Mumme was fired on December 1, 2008 after finishing 3–9 during the 2008 season, including 7 consecutive losses to end the season.
+Mumme was fired on December 1, 2008, after finishing 3–9 during the 2008 season, including 7 consecutive losses to end the season.
 He was replaced by former UCLA defensive coordinator DeWayne Walker.

 McMurry

 Mumme was hired by Division III McMurry University on April 12, 2009.
 After an 0–10 season in 2008, Mumme led McMurry to a 4–6 season in 2009 and improved to 6–4 in 2010 which was the first winning season for McMurry football since 2000.
-In 2011 Mumme led McMurry to a record of 9-3 which included an NCAA Division III playoff appearance, the first playoff appearance for McMurry since 1980.
-McMurry won their first ever playoff game against Trinity 25-16 before losing in the second round to ASC rival University of Mary Hardin-Baylor.
+In 2011 Mumme led McMurry to a record of 9–3 which included an NCAA Division III playoff appearance, the first playoff appearance for McMurry since 1980.
+McMurry won their first-ever playoff game against Trinity 25–16 before losing in the second round to ASC rival University of Mary Hardin-Baylor.
 The season also included a victory over NCAA Division I UT-San Antonio and archrival Hardin-Simmons.

-For the 2012 season McMurry switched to NCAA Division II, the first game of that season being with the Abilene Christian University Wildcats in Shotwell Stadium, (which McMurry lost 51-0).
-The 1971 game that the Abilene Christian Wildcats won by 53 to 20 had been the last in an old rivalry which had Abilene Christian leading with 24 victories 15 losses 0 ties.
+For the 2012 season McMurry switched to NCAA Division II, the first game of that season being with the Abilene Christian University Wildcats in Shotwell Stadium, (which McMurry lost 51–0).
+The 1971 game that the Abilene Christian Wildcats won by 53 to 20 had been the last in an old rivalry which had Abilene Christian leading with 24 victories, 15 losses, and 0 ties.